AdobeDocs/experience-manager-65.en/help/assets/video.md

 |1.78|16:9|
 |0.56|9:16|

 For example, a video that is 1440 width x 1080 height has an aspect ratio of 1440/1080, or 1.33.
-In this case you choose a video encoding preset with a 4:3 aspect ratio to encode the video file.
+In this case, you choose a video encoding preset with a 4:3 aspect ratio to encode the video file.

 ### Bitrate {#bitrate}